Boombox Saints

-Boombox Saints was a hip hop and R&B group based in Vancouver, BC, Canada.
+Boombox Saints was a hip hop and R&B group based in Vancouver, British Columbia, Canada.
 The band officially formed in 2008 taking their name from the 1990s film Boondock Saints.
 Within four years, Boombox Saints released two EPs, The Boombox EP and Bringin' the Boom Back: Based on a True Story as well as a full-length debut album titled For the Moment.
-They shared stages with successful and respected acts including J. Cole, Kid Cudi, Big Sean, Mos Def, Jay Electronica, Talib Kweli, Souls of Mischief, Far East Movement, Danny Fernandes and Sean Paul.
+They shared stages with successful and respected acts including J. Cole, Kid Cudi, Big Sean, Mos Def, Jay Electronica, Talib Kweli, Souls of Mischief, Far East Movement, Danny Fernandes, and Sean Paul.

 Career

 The Boombox EP (2008–2010)

 Consisting of emcees Freeky P and Huggy Fresh, vocalist Adlib and DJ Relik, Boombox Saints released their debut EP The Boombox EP featuring the singles Flip It and She Got on November 9, 2010.
 After winning the Urban Music Association of Canada's Urban X-posure Triple Threat competition in 2009, the band received a singles digital deal with Nettwerk Music Group for She Got.
 Soon after, the music video for She Got received support from MuchVibe and Aux TV.